aplteam/MarkAPL/Files/MarkAPL_for_Programmers.md

 Before `Process` is run the variables `emptyLines`, `leadingChars`, `markdown`, `markdownLC `and `withoutBlanks` hold data that is extracted from the Markdown.

-`Process` then splits the Markdown into appropriate blocks, and processes them one after the other, and removes from these variables.
+`Process` then splits the Markdown into appropriate blocks, and processes them one after the other, and removes stuff accordingly from these variables.

 At the same time the variable `parms.html` is collecting the resulting html.
 Other variables (`abbreviations`, `data`, `footnoteDefs`, `headers`, `linkRefs`, `parms`, `subToc` and `toc`) may or may not collect data in the process as well.